eyalbirger/TyperCounter/README.md

-# TyperCounter
+# ⌨️ TyperCounter
-**⌨️ TyperCounter**
+**TyperCounter**
-**TyperCounter** is a lightweight C# app designed for custom keyboards enthusiasts.
-It records your all of your keyboard outputs and transforms that data into a visual heatmap using the [keyboard layout editor](https://www.keyboard-layout-editor.com/#/) format
+is a lightweight C# app designed for custom keyboards enthusiasts.
+It records your all of your keyboard outputs and transforms that data into a visual heatmap using the [keyboard layout editor](https://www.keyboard-layout-editor.com) format

-**Why TyperCounter**
+**🔍 Why TyperCounter**
 Recently, I have started to build a lot of small split keyboards.
 Those small keyboards require using multiple layers (in a regular keyboard there are layers like: fn, shift, ctrl) for regular keys on a regular keyboard (like numbers, symbols, F keys).
 I wanted to know what keys I use the most (apart from the regular letters) so I can I them more accessible then others.

-**Is this secure?**
-Yes.
-The gitignore doesn't allow you to submit the text file that records your text file.

-# Features
+# ✨ Features

 - ⌨️ Automatic key-logging.
 - 💻 A clean, simple and lightweight Terminal User Interface (TUI).